-Often children living with disability are unable to participate in sport fully.
+Often children living with disability are unable to fully participate in sport.
 This may be due to a number of reasons such as inequality of access (of services and facilities) and potentially hazardous situations.
-Gymnastics however wholeheartedly encourages inclusivity.
+Gymnastics, however, wholeheartedly encourages inclusion.

 Safe physical activity, promoting flexibility, strength and coordination

 An escape from the mundane!

 A study done by Gymnastics Victoria highlighted the increase in self-esteem for children with disability who participated in gymnastics.
 Parents identified an increase in confidence which assisted in the willingness to partake in social interactions and increase social development.
 Another benefit was evident in that children were able to see success at their own pace, and small achievements were celebrated, and celebrated often.
 For parents, success came in the form of facilitating their children’s social activity and witnessing participation and involvement with others.